tonipolanec/Webshop/README.md

 School project
 Something I'm not proud of..

 It's meant to be connected with database later.
 So it's practically ongoing project throughout school year.

+> index.php not in use